njramorim/weather-monster/README.md

 There is a server and a client layer.
 You can run both together with `npm run dev` or you can run them separately with `npm run dev:client` and `npm run dev:server`.

-Alternately you can also let the server aside and run the lazy mocked version with `npm run dev:mock`
+Alternatively you can also let the server aside and run the lazy mocked version with `npm run dev:mock`

 ## Running the tests